Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Individual Minima-Informed MOMPC

 \section{Individual Minima-Informed MOMPC}

 Now, we consider \acc{MOMPC} problems, which we transcribe to a \acc{MOOP} such that the scalarizations \eqref{eq:pOP_WS} and \eqref{eq:pOP_PS} can be applied.
 We prove that these methods stabilize a (controlled) fixed point.
+The corresponding stability argument is independent of the specific geometry of the \accp{IM}; the latter only affects the selected point on the \acc{PF} through the \acc{DM} process.
 Moreover, we provide an easy-to-implement recipe for constructing stabilizing terminal ingredients.